Battle of Talas: Strategic consequences

-In 752 CE, the ruler of Principality of Ushrusana requested Tang an assistance against the Arabs.
-The Tang empire declined to provide support, possibly due to their assessment of Abbasid military strength in the region and a desire to avoid further conflict.
+In 752 CE, an embassy from the Afshin, which was a Sogdian title used for the ruler of Principality of Ushrusana, arrived at the Tang court requesting aid against the Abbasids.
+Emperor Xuanzong declined the request for military assistance, instead asking the Afshin to maintain peace in the region, possibly reflecting the Tang assessment of Abbasid military strength and a desire to avoid further conflict in Central Asia.
+While no direct Tang response against Ushrusana is recorded, according to al-Nasafi, Ziyad ibn Salih was dispatched by Abu Muslim against Barkath, described as a village in Ushrusana, where he killed the local dihqan, though it remains unclear whether these events were connected to the embassy.
 Chinese sources mentioned that In 754, all nine kingdoms of Western Turkestan sent petitions to the Tang to attack the Abbasids, which the Tang continued to turn down as it did for decades.

 According to a text by Al-Maqdisi, one of the few Arabic sources on the battle that has survived, Abbasid general Abu Muslim took 5,000 Chinese prisoners and confiscated possessions from the Tang military camp.
 Abu Muslim prepared his forces to invade further into Tang controlled territory, however he was called back by the caliph As-Saffah to serve as governor of Khurasan.
 The Abbasids took the kingdom of Shash and coerced the Tang army to evacuate the Gilgit region.
 In spite of this, the Tang retained considerable influence over eastern Central Asia.
 In 753, Tang forces under Feng Changqing recovered the kingdoms of Little and Great Balur in the Gilgit region.
 They also appointed a Turgesh khan over the tribes in the former territory of the Western Turkic Khaganate.

 After the Battle of Talas, Military and political cooperation was severed for a considerable period between the Tang dynasty and the Eastern Turkic princes.
 With Chinese removed from the battlefield, it became inevitable for the Turkic princes to face the Abbasids alone, which led to their division.
 A segment of them sided with the Arabs, convinced that there was no benefit in continuing the fight, while the other segment no longer posed a serious threat but was limited to conducting hit-and-run raids.